Being Ari Gold

 For my movie Brother Verses Brother we’re working to build a vibe that includes my name, but an experience more than anything.
 Radical honesty.
 Songs and stories.
 Secret screenings.
 Whispers and invitations.
 FOMO and intimacy.
 We invite people into dark rooms and let a movie sing with them.

-The old Ari Gold was screaming into a gold-plated phone, the new one is gathering other humans who want art to humanize us.
+The old Ari was screaming into a gold-plated phone, the real Ari Gold is gathering with other humans who want art to re-humanize us.

 Fame is a volatile liquid.
 It comes and it goes.
 The billboard came down.
 Now I introduce myself and my name is sort of mine again - but it’s the other Ari Golds’ too.

-For now, I’ll forgo a Times Square billboard that forgets, and take a movie or a poem for humans who remember.
+For now, I’ll forgo a Times Square billboard that forgets, and take a movie or a poem for people who remember.

 You’re invited.
 Call yourself whatever you like.